xyproto/spheremover/README.md

 # Realtime Raytracing

-An experiment with C++, SDL2 and OpenMP-based realtime raytracing.
+An experiment with C++, SDL2 and OpenMP-based realtime raytracing on the CPU.

 * Move a sphere using either the arrow keys or `w`, `a`, `s`, `d`.
 * Switch to the next sphere with `space` or `tab`.